 Both immature and adult thrips feed by scraping surface cells to suck plant sap.
 They feed on both leaves and flower petals with the majority of their damage to roses occurring from early to midsummer.
 Their feeding may result in distorted buds that open only partially or abort prematurely.
 Feeding on petals may result in petals streaked with silvery-white or brown as well as petals with browning edges.
 White and light-colored rose blossoms appear to be particularly attractive to thrips.
 Young leaves may be distorted and flecked with yellow as a result of thrips feeding.

 Control: Control of thrips is difficult.
 Infested rose blossoms should be removed and destroyed.
 Grass and weeds in the area should be kept mowed or removed when possible.
 Insecticides are available but timing of sprays is very important.
 They must be applied before thrips enter unopened buds.
 In addition, because rose blooms expand rapidly, it is difficult to keep them adequately covered with insecticide.
-If it becomes absolutely essential to spray an insecticide, the following are available in homeowner size packaging: acephate, bifenthrin, cyfluthrin, esfenvalerate, lambda cyhalothrin, permethrin, or spinosad.
+If it becomes absolutely essential to spray an insecticide, the following are available in homeowner size packaging: acephate, bifenthrin, cyfluthrin, lambda cyhalothrin, permethrin, or spinosad.
 Insecticidal soaps will help control thrips, but thorough coverage is necessary.
-The soap spray must contact the pest to be effective, and may require three sprays at 5 to 7 day intervals.
-Soil drenches or granular applications of dinotefuran, disulfoton or imidacloprid will give thrips suppression.
-See Table 1 for specific products.
+The soap spray must contact the pest to be effective, and may require three sprays at 5-to-7 day intervals.
+Soil drenches or granular applications of dinotefuran or imidacloprid will give thrips suppression.
+See Table 1 for examples of brands and products.

 Adult scale insects have an unusual appearance.
 They are generally small and immobile, with no visible legs.
 They secrete a waxy covering, making some appear white and cottony while others appear like white, yellow, brown or black crusty bumps.
 The waxy covering or "scale" protects adult scale insects from many insecticides.
 Their immature forms, called crawlers, are susceptible, however.